List of all U-boats

 25 Oct 1941

-While preparing to attack convoy HG-75 the boat was attacked by one of its escorts, the British corvette HMS Heliotrope (K 03).
-The boat was driven under but the depth charge attack by the corvette was unsuccessful and the boat escaped unharmed.
-(Sources: Blair, vol 1, page 393)
+While preparing to attack convoy HG 75 the boat was attacked by one of the escorts, the British corvette HMS Heliotrope (K 03).
+The boat was driven under but not damaged by the depth charges dropped by the corvette.

 30 Nov 1941